-

 Semester 1 | Credits: 10

-This module will focus on the development of knowledge and skills required to work effectively within the complex perioperative environment.
+This module will focus on the development of knowledge and skills required to work effectively and safely within the complex perioperative environment.
 There will be particular emphasis on the physiological effects of surgery.
-Application of the knowledge will relate to the assessment, intervention and evaluation of client care in relation to respiratory, circulatory, cardiac, renal and endocrine function.
+Application of the knowledge will relate to the assessment, intervention and evaluation of patient care in relation to respiratory, circulatory, cardiac, renal and endocrine function.
 The physiological effects of surgery are explored in the context of the effects on these systems to include the metabolic changes induced by surgery/trauma, fluid and electrolyte imbalance and the inflammatory response.

 (Language of instruction: English)